Tasmanian Legislative Council: Periodic review

 A review of Legislative Council division boundaries is required every 9 years to maintain a population variation of less than 10% between the divisions.
 This ensures that each member of the Legislative Council represents approximately the same number of electors.
 Redistribution reviews also take into account the community interest of each division.

 The most recent redistribution was completed in 2017 which saw the electorates of Apsley and Western Tiers abolished, and the establishment of the McIntyre and Prosser electorates.

 Members

 Current distribution of seats

-The current distribution of seats (updated post May 2022 elections) is:
+The current distribution of seats (updated post 2025 Tasmanian Legislative Council periodic elections) is:

 Positions

 Presiding Officer

 When the Legislative Council of Van Diemen's Land was created in 1825 it was a fully nominated body with the Lieutenant-Governor as Presiding Officer.
 Between 1850 and 1856 the Presiding Officer in the Legislative Council was known as the Speaker.
 Sir Richard Dry was the first elected to hold this position.
 As part of wider parliamentary changes the title was changed in 1856 to President.

 The current President of the Legislative Council is Derwent MLC Craig Farrell.